Édouard Dubois

 Édouard Dubois (born 14 March 1989) is a French professional golfer.

+Career

 Dubois was born in Libourne, France.
 He turned professional in 2008.

 In 2009, Dubois finished sixth on the Alps Tour Order of Merit, including his maiden professional win, and progressed to the final stage of European Tour Qualifying School, which earned him a Challenge Tour card.
 He finished 42nd on that tour in his 2010 debut season, qualifying for the end-of-season Grand Final, and in 2011 picked up his first win at that level, at the Kärnten Golf Open.
 He followed this with a second win three weeks later.